wangyi-fudan/wyhash/README.md

 **Good Boy Only Benchmark**

-XXH3 was not included as it fails two tests according to SMHaasher.
+XXH3 was not included as it fails two tests according to SMHasher.

 ```C
 #define T1HA_SYS_UNALIGNED_ACCESS 0